rougebros/dorr/README.md

 **Email**: rougebros@gmail.com
 **GitHub**: [rougebros](https://github.com/rougebros/dorr)

 Join us in shaping the future of decentralized interaction.
-Fork, improve, and contribute—**Dorr is yours to build.**
+Fork, improve, and contribute—**DORR is yours to build.**

 ---